multi-learn/summit/docs/source/tutorials/example1.rst

     - ``log: True`` allows to print the log in the terminal,
     - ``name: ["plausible"]`` uses the plausible simulated dataset,
-    - ``random_state: 42`` fixes the random state of this benchmark, it is useful for reproductibility,
+    - ``random_state: 42`` fixes the seed of random state for this benchmark, it is useful for reproductibility,
-    - ``full: True`` the benchmark will used the full dataset,
+    - ``full: True`` the benchmark will use the full dataset,
     - ``res_dir: "examples/results/example_1/"`` the results will be saved in ``multiview-machine-learning-omis/multiview_platform/examples/results/example_1``

 + Then the classification-related arguments :